nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `showfriend n/John Doe` Will open up the page containing full details related to John Doe - his name, address, phone number, email, description, logs, and upcoming events with him.
 * `showfriend n/John Doe -alllogs` Will do the same as above except every single log will be displayed

+### Show all friends : `showfriends`

+Shows all friends in the address book.
+Switches GUI to the friends tab.

+Format: `showfriends`

 ## Logs management
 Amigos provides functionality to manage logs, which are essentially detailed notes about a specific friend.